Skip to Content

 How to Apply

 All applications must be submitted through the RF-PTCAS system with the link available below.
-Applications are due by March 15th of each year.
+After inaugural year applications will be dur by March 1st of each year.
 Interviews are required for acceptance into the program.
-They will be scheduled at the end of March or first week in April.
-Decisions on acceptance are completed no later than the end of April each year.
+They will be held via video conference and scheduled in the middle to end of March.
+Decisions on acceptance are completed no later than the first week of April each year.

 https://rfptcas.liaisoncas.com/applicant-ux/#/login

-• Graduation from a CAPTE accredited physical therapy program.
+• Graduate from a CAPTE accredited physical therapy program.

-• Proof of license or temporary license and in good standing to practice physical therapy in Tennessee.
+• Proof of license, eligibility of license or compact license in good standing to practice physical therapy in Tennessee.

 Work Life Balance